-BEGIN CERTIFICATE REQUEST - MIHKMHYCAQAwETEPMAOGA1UEAxMGc2FtcGx1MFwwDQYJKoZIhvcNAQEBBQADSwA w SAJBAMmxOVPX1uZhtx8Ge1rH7oOOuAbnpYO1DdxjRVErJ3msZRwOMu4gjGJv8yj / 1 fgAKKqmJB7yS+uSFU7BZL2x4JyOCAwEAAaAAMAOGCSqGSIb3DQEBBAUAAOEAW8g 3 1Xd6hX/jtIwtErkD07wHt/5ynABoTCnhY06jpQ0I0y0ZDwppi6uzsf961pD5sKi - q R5LGkgO8v1uRUdYipw== ~
+BEGIN CERTIFICATE REQUEST ^ MIHKMHYCAQAwETEPMAOGA1UEAxMGc2FtcGx1MFwwDQYJKoZIhvcNAQEBBQADSwA SAJBAMmxOVPX1uZhtx8Ge1rH7oOOuAbnpYO1DdxjRVErJ3msZRwOMu4gjGJv8yj / , fgAKKqmJB7yS+uSFU7BZL2x4JyOCAwEAAaAAMAOGCSqGSIb3DQEBBAUAAOEAW8g 3 1Xd6hX/jtIwtErkD07wHt/5ynABoTCnhY06jpQ0I0y0ZDwppi6uzsf961pD5sKi 1000 q R5LGkgO8v1uRUdYipw== ~

-Screen Objective This screen allows the user to configure the server-certificate input in PEM format.
+Navigation A 4 byte integer is used for enabling the level of tracing.
+Each bit in the 4 byte integer represents a particular level of trace.
+System errors such as memory allocation failures are communicated using LOG messages and TRACE messages.
+Interface errors and protocol errors are communicated using TRACE messages.
+System > SSL > SSL Digital Certificate Screen Objective This screen allows the user to configure the server-certificate input in PEM format.
 It imports the public certificate of the SSL server.
 When the SSL server certificate installation is complete, SSL server sends this certificate for authentication of client.
 SSL digital certificates are offered to merchants, banks and organizations that collect personal information from their clients.
 These SSL Certificates ensure a safe transportation of data on the inter network in a remote location.
 SSL has encouraged E-commerce, which has grown many folds in the short period of time.
 A 4 byte integer is used for enabling the level of tracing.
-Each bit in the 4 byte integer represents a particular level of trace.
-System errors such as memory allocation failures are communicated using LOG messages and TRACE messages.
-Navigation System > SSL > SSL Digital Certificate Fields Generate Certificate Signing Request-select the traces for which debug statements will be generated.
+Each bit in the 4 byte integer

+Fields • Generate Certificate Signing Request-select the traces for which debug state- ments will be generated.
 The options are: RSA Key Size-select the desired key size.
-The list contains: 2048-Sets the key size to 2048.
+The list contains: • 2048-Sets the key size to 2048.
 Country-enter the country of the user.
 State/Province-enter the state and province of the user.
 City/Locality-enter the city of the user.
-Organization-enter the organization of the user.
-Organization-enter the organizational unit/department of the user.
+Organization-enter the organization of the user. - Organizational Unit -enter the organizational unit/department of the user.
 Common Name-enter the details of the user requesting for the Digital Certificate.
-NOTE: The common name is enabled only if the Generate Certificate Signing Requestoption is selected.
-Otherwise, it is grayed out and cannot be configured.
-Enter Certificate Signed by Certification Authority-select to enter Certificate signed by Certificate.
-Buttons Apply-modifies attributes and saves the changes.
+NOTE: The common name is enabled only if the Generate Certificate Signing Request option is selected.
+Otherwise, it is grayed out and cannot be config- ured. • Enter Certificate Signed by Certification Authority -select to enter Certificate signed by Certification Authority ( CA ).
+The user manually enters the details of the certificate.
+Buttons • Apply-modifies attributes and saves the changes.